microsoft/FluidFramework/packages/dds/sequence/README.md

 Note that SharedString is a sequence DDS but it has additional specialized features and behaviors for working with text.

-This package historically hosted a number of other sequence-based DDSes, but because they have in many ways unintuitive behaviors, they are deprecated and being moved to the experimental folder.
+This package historically contained several other sequence-based DDSes, but because they have unintuitive behaviors, they are deprecated and being moved to the _experimental_ folder.

-The main reason for this is the lack of *move* semantics within the sequence, which becomes crucial when dealing with sequences of non-JS-primitive content.
+The main reason for this is the lack of *move* semantics within the sequence, which becomes crucial when dealing with sequences of complex content.
-For that reason, all of the examples in this README will use `SharedString`.
+For that reason, all of the examples in this README use `SharedString`.
 However, the APIs discussed are available on the common base class: `SharedSegmentSequence`.

 For the remainder of this document, the term *sequence* will refer to this base class.